 COUC 522 Career Development and Counseling (3 hours): Prerequisites: COUC 500, 501, 502, 504, 505, 510.
-This course provides students an understanding of career development and related life factors.
-Students study career development theory and decision-making models, procedures for planning and conducting effective job searchers, assessment instruments and techniques relevant to career planning and decision-making, and the use of career information.
-Emphasis is placed on understanding the interrelationships between career development and career decision-making and such factors as faith, values, family, socio-economic status, leisure, individual interests and abilities, and other life roles.
+The course provides students an understanding of career development and related life factors.
+Students study career development theory and decision-making models, procedures for planning and conducting effective job searches, assessment instruments and techniques relevant to career planning and decision-making, and the use of career information.
+Emphasis is placed on understanding the interrelationships between career development and career decision-making and such factors as faith, values, personality, family, socioeconomic status, leisure, individual interests and abilities, and other life roles.